yugal19/yugal19/README.md

 - 🔧 Focused on backend-heavy, API-driven systems with clean architecture
 - 🤖 Interested in AI, automation, and scalable services
 - 🐛 Enjoy debugging, solving tricky bugs, and learning from them
+- 🧩 Problem solver – solved 100+ Leetcode problems
 - 🧠 Always up for collaboration and learning something new
 - 📫 Reach me at: [yugalchandak19@gmail.com](mailto:yugalchandak19@gmail.com)